gustaveWPM/phony/README.md

-# Phone numbers pools generator

-Just a side project made for the fun.
+# ☎️ Phony

 **CAUTION: I am neither a telephony nor a Python pro** (this is my first Python script, lmao).
 This is probably not the most rigorous way to achieve the sake of this project.
+Remember that it is just a side project made for the fun.

 ## Features

 - Data Persistence (MongoDB)
 - Smart reload (Resumes at its last iteration)
 - Deterministic generation (Finite generator)
-- Unsafe mode (to force upserts on a specific pool interval)
+- Unsafe mode (don't use it without reading the code)
-- Configurable generator:
+- Configuration:
     - i18n configuration template
     - Country code
     - Operator codes